roboseb/personal-website/README.md

     Tooltips are done and look serviceable.
 Just realized I should have a favicon.

     Am I done?
 I think once I've styled the README it'll be done.
 Only took me like 11.5 days.

+November 10th, 2022

+    So everything was basically done yesterday, and I had my mom test all the site features out on her laptop, which is considerably less powerful than mine.
+Good for testing.
+She had a scrollbar in the styled mode, for some reason.
+This broke the full page scroll and navigation buttons.
+She also couldn't flip the coin at all.
+Apparently she's on firefox, so I install firefox and have the exact same problems she was having.
+Progress.
+Now to get firefox on my VM and see if I can fix this at all.

 ## To-Do